mozilla/experimenter-docs/docs/desktop-migration-guide.md

 ## Create a new feautre

-Take a look a the [Desktop API guide](desktop-api) to register a new feature in the manifest.
-IF you are already using Firefox preferences to experiment using Normandy, you can add those as `fallbackPref`
+Take a look a the [Desktop Feature API docs](desktop-feature-api) to register a new feature in the manifest.
+If you are already using Firefox preferences to experiment using Normandy, you can add those as `fallbackPref`

 ```js
 // in ExperimentAPI.jsm